mbA2D/Test_Equipment_Control/README.md

  - Add safety conditions to all types of cycles (just make them all use step at the core)
  - Add support for range switching of eloads between different cycles (e.g. use 4A range for a 1A discharge and 40A range for 5A discharge).
  - Allow 1 device to have multiple uses (e.g. a relay board and voltage/current/temperature monitor all in one) - will be easier when all equipment is virtual
  - Add features to relay board to define which inputs could connect to which outputs (e.g. share 2 power supplies and 2 eloads between 4 cells).
+(Board definition file for different relay boards?)
+ - Add support for 'scheduling' different cycles when we have relay boards connected - e.g. share an eload and wait for other cell to be done with it.
  - DONE - Add internal resistance test through the step profiles
  - DONE - Add capability to test SoC vs Internal Resistance
  - Properly synchronize voltage and current measurements (only available on certain equipment). - Low Priority